calipho-sib/nextprot-docs/news/2019/02/14/New release with updated proteomics data, a new kinase portal and more.md

 ##New kinase portal

-Function data for 308 human protein kinases annotated by the neXtProt team is now available in the [Protein kinase function portal](../portals/kinase-function).
-A total of 22,341 entries, including 5,851 phosphorylations, captured from 9,081 publications can now be explored and downloaded.
+Functional data for 308 human protein kinases annotated by the neXtProt team was integrated in neXtProt data release 2018-09-03 and displayed in the corresponding entry views.
+This data is now also available in the [Protein kinase function portal](../portals/kinase-function).
+A total of 22,341 portal entries, including 5,851 phosphorylations, captured from 9,081 publications can now be explored and downloaded.

 ##Advanced search SPARQL queries